 Consistency is Key

-Nothing is a greater productivity killer than inconsistency on the part of management.
+Nothing is a greater productivity killer than inconsistency on the part of management and leadership.
 When employees witness the creation of goals, guidelines and processes that aren’t executed consistently, it calls into question their own motivation.
 Why should they bother if even management can’t be bothered?